MaikStohn/UP3D/README.md

 Instructions: [up3dtools-how-to](http://stohn.de/3d/index.php/2016/03/10/up3dtools-little-how-to)

 This tools support the famouse printers from Tiertime see http://www.up3d.com for more information.
-It allows you to use other advanced slicers together with you UP printer.
+It allows you to use other advanced slicers together with your UP printer.
 This tools process and upload standard G-Code files to your UP printer.

 Currently the tools are all based on command line input, so no fancy GUI (yet).